 Follow the manufacturers’ instructions – smoke alarms need very little maintenance.
 A few minutes of your time during the year will ensure that your alarm is working and could help save your life and the lives of your family.
 You should:

-- Twice a year open the case and gently vacuum the inside using the soft-brush attachment to remove dust from the sensors.
-If it doesn’t open, vacuum through the holes.
+- Twice a year gently vacuum the smoke alarm using the soft-brush attachment to remove dust from the sensors

 - After 10 years it’s best to get a whole new alarm.